 - We encourage you to remain at the same site for both practicum classes.
 This is a recommendation, not a requirement.

-- You are required to electronically re-submit a new Field Placement Application and proof of professional liability insurance every semester.
+- You are required to electronically re-submit a new Field Placement Application.

 - Marriage and Family Therapy Certificate Students: contact Dr. Ryan Henry for information pertaining to practicum sites and contact hours.

 Part 2: Steps to Register for Field Placement

 - View approved field placement sites using the Intern Placement Tracking (IPT) system.
 If you need help with your password please contact Dr. Amanda DePippo.

 - Choose the Practicum/Internship course section for which you would like to register.